bbatsov/emacsredux/_posts/2022-06-01-the-space-cadet-keyboard.md

 >
 >Many keys had three symbols on them, accessible by means of the shift keys: a letter and a symbol on the top, and a Greek letter on the front.
 For example, the `G` key had a "G" and an up-arrow on the top, and the Greek letter gamma on the front.

-Pretty cool, right!
-That's one of the aspects of Emacs that I totally love - it carries a lot of history with it.
+Pretty cool, right?
+That's one of the aspects of Emacs that I totally love - it carries a lot of history with it!
 If it weren't for Emacs the space-cadet keyboard would have probably been long forgotten by now.